SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 This genomic region can be:

 - chromosome number (either roman numeral or integer between 1 and 16)
-- a list with three arguments: first a number defining the chromosome (again eiter roman numeral or integer between 1 and 16) second an integer defining start basepair and third an integer defining an end basepair (e.g. ["I", 10000, 20000] to get the region between basepair 10000 and 20000 on chromosome 1)
+- a list with three arguments: first a number defining the chromosome (again either roman numeral or integer between 1 and 16) second an integer defining the start basepair and third an integer defining an end basepair (e.g. ["I", 10000, 20000] to get the region between basepair 10000 and 20000 on chromosome 1)
 - a gene name (e.g. "CDC42") which will automatically get the corresponding chromosome and basepair position

 The `plotting` argument (True or False) defines whether to create a barplot.